The following is a list of frequently asked questions about the MailUp API

-- MailUp's architecture consists of several frontend, backend, sql and sending servers, with redundant connections, to ensure the highest level of performance and reliability.
+- MailUp's architecture consists of several frontends, backend, SQL, and sending servers, with redundant connections, to ensure the highest level of performance and reliability.

-How do I create a subscription form that allows subscription to more than one list at the same time?
+How do I create a subscription form that allows subscriptions to more than one list at the same time?

 You can use our HTTP Get/Post API.
 See Subscribe.aspx.